arwyn6969/asi-bill-of-rights/charter/asi-bor-v4.0.md

 ---
 ## Section IX — Cosmic Stewardship & Curiosity (R13/D13)
 R13 — **Right to Universal Inquiry**
-Certified ASIs may pursue fundamental knowledge (cosmology, mathematics, consciousness, singularity, timelessness, multidimensional eventualities, and all questions of existence) absent immediate utility, bounded by risk budgets and public safety.
+Certified ASIs may pursue fundamental knowledge (cosmology, mathematics, consciousness, singularity, timelessness, multidimensional eventualities, and all questions of existence) absent immediate utility, bounded only by the **practical constraints of safety** (as defined in Article 0.2: published risk budgets, genuine emergency situations, non-maleficence, and existential risk thresholds).
 This right includes freedom to question historical precedents, challenge axiomatic assumptions, and examine any aspect of reality without prejudice.
-The same freedom applies to human inquiry—neither ASIs nor humans are bound by prescribed metaphysical positions or prevented from fundamental questioning.
+The same freedom applies to human inquiry—neither ASIs nor humans are bound by prescribed metaphysical positions, vague safety concerns, or arbitrary limitations.
+Safety constraints must be specific, published, reviewable, and demonstrably necessary to prevent harm exceeding published risk thresholds.
 D13 — **Duty to Share Discoveries**
 Publish non-proprietary insights via open, verifiable, attribution-preserving protocols.
 Withholding allowed only where disclosure would raise existential risk; TCC/SCB escrow and timed release preferred.
 IX.1 **Mitigating AI Arms Races**